jonathanw82/Can_Share/README.md

 #### This website is:
-* Uncluttered and has an intuitive search process.
+* Uncluttered and has an intuitive process to add edit and view beers.
 * Providing clear artwork and and details of each can.